Application Reinstaller/Mover Application Reinstaller/Mover

 Use

-You use your program like this: To backup, you run your program to extract the tree of files and burn a CD or DVD with either the program data, the data files or both.
+You use your program like this: To backup, you run your program to extract the tree of files and burn a CD or DVD (Digital Video Disc) with either the program data, the data files or both.
 If you need to restore to a freshly formatted machine, you run your restore program which will merge a program backup with the latest data backup.

 If you want to move the program to a new drive on your same machine, you uninstall the application, then run your restore.